Sebastián Viera

-Mario Sebastián Viera Galaín (born 7 March 1983) is a Uruguayan professional footballer who plays as a goalkeeper for Colombian club Atlético Junior.
+Mario Sebastián Viera Galaín (born 7 March 1983) is a Uruguayan former professional footballer who played as a goalkeeper, currently a manager.

+During his 20-year senior career, he represented mainly Colombian club Atlético Junior.
+He also played, other than in his own country, in Spain and Greece.

+Viera was part of the Uruguay squad at the 2004 Copa América.

 Club career

-Born in Florida, Florida Department, Viera started his professional career with Club Nacional de Football.
-After one sole season he was expected to move to Premier League club Arsenal in August 2005, but its manager Arsène Wenger withdrew from the deal when the player did not pass his medical.
+Born in Florida, Florida Department, Viera started his professional career with Club Nacional de Football, notably winning the 2005 Uruguayan Primera División without losing a single match.
+After three seasons, he was expected to move to Premier League club Arsenal in August 2005, but its manager Arsène Wenger withdrew from the deal when the player did not pass his medical.

 Eventually, Viera signed with Villarreal CF in Spain, moving alongside Mariano Barbosa (also a goalkeeper) on a four-year contract.
 He would be an undisputed starter the following two seasons, although he missed both legs of the 2005–06 UEFA Champions League semi-finals against Arsenal.

 Viera eventually lost his job midway through the 2007–08 campaign to newly signed Diego López, and never regained it again – no La Liga games in 2008–09 – being released in July 2009.
-On 11 November he signed a one-and-a-half-year contract with Greek side Athlitiki Enosi Larissa FC, being made eligible to play however only in January 2010; his contract was terminated late into that year, and he joined Atlético Junior shortly after, remainining in Colombia for several years.
+On 7 December he signed a one-and-a-half-year contract with Greek side Athlitiki Enosi Larissa FC, being made eligible to play however only in January 2010; his contract was terminated in December.

+In April 2011, Viera joined Atlético Junior, remaining in Colombia until his retirement aged 40.
+He won seven trophies during his 12-year spell in Barranquilla, including three Categoría Primera A championships.

+In 2020, Viera was voted the second-most important player in Atlético's history in a poll conducted by the website La Cháchara.
+With 638 total appearances to his credit, he also scored a league-best 11 goals from free kicks.

+Viera was one of only two goalkeepers that FC Barcelona's Lionel Messi failed to score against while facing them on three occasions, the other being Renan of Valencia CF and Xerez CD.

 International career

 Viera made his debut for Uruguay on 18 July 2004 in a Copa América quarter-final match against Paraguay, having been called as a late replacement for injured starter Fabián Carini.
 He also featured in the penalty shootout loss to eventual winners Brazil.

+In five years, Viera earned 15 caps.

+Coaching career

+Viera started working as a coach in the country where he had retired, being appointed at Primera B team Real Cartagena 20 August 2024.
+Under his tenure, they reached the semi-finals of the tournament, missing out on a chance to play a promotion play-off by placing third in the season's aggregate table; he left by mutual agreement on 21 April 2025, following a 3–2 loss at home to Jaguares de Córdoba.

 Personal life

-Viera's father, also named Mario, was also a professional footballer – and a goalkeeper.
+Viera's father, also named Mario, was also a professional footballer and a goalkeeper.